hyperledger-archives/sawtooth-core/docs/source/architecture/global_state.rst

 transaction family authors to define, share, and reuse global state data between transaction processors.

+.. _merkle-radix-overview-label:

-Radix Merkle Tree Overview
+Merkle-Radix Tree Overview
 ==========================

 Merkle Hashes
 -------------

-Sawtooth uses an addressable Radix Merkle tree to store data for transaction families.
+Sawtooth uses an addressable Merkle-Radix tree to store data for transaction families.
 Let's break that down: The tree is a Merkle tree because it is a copy-on-write data structure which stores successive node hashes from leaf-to-root upon any changes to the tree.
 For a given set of state